ssfc/Note/XWriting.md

 ## Assignment 2:
 1. Due Date: last group;
 2. book review -> bibliography;
-3. requirements on Slides Page 8: (1) notes for the references; (2) to list the basic information related to the journal and the article; (3) to outline the study and its main theoretical supporting; (4) to summarize the main findings and contributions; (5) to offer comments and reflections on the articles;
+3. requirements on Slides Page 8: (1) notes for the references; (note就是笔记, 把自己做过的活合起来) (2) to list the basic information related to the journal and the article; (3) to outline the study and its main theoretical supporting; (4) to summarize the main findings and contributions; (5) to offer comments and reflections on the articles;
 4.

 ## Assignment 3: